Hand Fellowship Curriculum

 Attendance: Tracked electronically via QR codes or virtual attendance records.
 Fellows are expected to attend and are exempt from clinical duties during this time.

-Structure: Sessions consists of a Journal Club discussion of classic and high impact articles (30 minutes) followed by a topic aligned lecture on the topic.
+Structure: Sessions consist of a Journal Club discussion of classic and high-impact articles (30 minutes) followed by a topic-aligned lecture.

 Curriculum: Forty-eight topics have been selected, including clinical concepts, health disparities, and practice management topics such as coding and revenue cycles.